EasyX-Community/blockchain-data/README.md

-# Blockchain Data (Hosted on private server)
+# Blockchain Data

 Below are a few blockchains data for you to download if you need to sync quickly.

-They are updated weekly on Sunday @ 0000 EST.
+They are hosted on a private server and are updated weekly on Sunday @ 0000 EST.

 - Energi - https://github.com/EasyX-Community/blockchain-data/blob/master/README.md#energi3-blockchain-data
 - Pexacoin - https://github.com/EasyX-Community/blockchain-data/blob/master/README.md#pexa-blockchain-data